 I was able to make a bunch of hexies at the meeting too – starting my second round of Cerise hexies around the border.
 Trying to decide if I should change it up a little to a darker shade for the next round… what do you think?

-Since the sun has been out here and there this spring, we’re trying to do some planting around the house too – we recently planted this forsythia bush in the SW corner of our yard.
+Since the sun has been out here and there this spring.
+We’re trying to do some planting around the house.
+We recently planted this forsythia bush in the SW corner of our yard.
 Hoping to fill the whole front with bushes and trees – we live on a busy street.
 Can’t wait to see it all yellow next spring!!

 His name is “Cat” for now… he’s an outdoor dude.
 When we moved here 8 months ago, there was a house fire down the street, and this cat was displaced when that family moved.
 My husband noticed him hanging out on the neighbors porch, asked them about the cat and they said it belongs to the family of the house fire.
 Gregg felt so bad for the homeless kitty, he covered a pillow in plastic (to sit on in the wet grass) and went over and sat with the kitty for an hour or so everyday for a few months.
 Eventually he started coming to our place, and now when I open the curtain to the patio door, this is what I see in the morning: